 - Emotional distress related to oppression, such as racism, sexism, classism, homo and transphobia, immigration status, etc.

 * I do NOT offer couples or family therapy.

 My therapeutic approach is informed by (but not limited to):

 - Buddhism Psychology & Mindfulness

 - Coaching for Transformation

 Location, Contact Information & Initial Session

 A good relationship match is central to effective therapy.
 Our first session will serve as a consultation so that I can learn about you and your needs and so that you can ask me questions and learn about my therapeutic approach to make sure we are a good match.
-If either of us feels that we are not a good match, I will assist you with finding an appropriate referral.
+If either of us feels that we are not a good match, I will do my best to assist you with finding an appropriate referral.